thejinxters/popl-project/paper.md

     if db.inuse: raise TransactionError("Database already in use")
 ```

-If there are multiple @before methods, they are run from most to least specific.
+If there are multiple `@before` methods, they are run from most to least
-To run methods after the primary function, the @after decorator is used.
-In
+specific.
+To run methods after the primary function, the `@after` decorator is
-contrast to @before, however, methods run after the primary function are ordered
+used.
+In contrast to `@before`, however, methods run after the primary function
-least to most specific.  @around specifies methods to be run prior the first
+are ordered least to most specific.  `@around` specifies methods to be run prior
-@before method.  @around methods must use the __proceed__ function to determine
+the first `@before` method.  `@around` methods must use the `__proceed__`
-the next method to run.
-It will either return the next @around method, an
+function to determine the next method to run.
+It will either return the next
-error, or the first @before method.
-These can be used for things such as
+`@around` method, an error, or the first `@before` method.
+These can be used
-modifying input arguments that will impact future methods as well.
+for things such as modifying input arguments that will impact future methods as
+well.

-If a custom ordering of methods is required, we can use the always_overrides
+If a custom ordering of methods is required, we can use the `always_overrides`
 function.
 An example of this is shown in **code block F**.

 #####Code Block F: Example from PEP 3124